-Our Fellows make a strong contribution to academic life both within Oxford University and beyond.
+Fellows of the College make a strong contribution to academic life both within Oxford University and beyond.
 They publish peer-reviewed articles and books and some disseminate the results of their research to wider audiences through radio, television and public lectures.
 Further details of Fellows' achievements and activities can be found on the College website and in the College Record (published annually).